TryGhost/Ghost/ko/ghost-hosted-platform/index.md

 ## How do I install a Theme? <a id="install-theme"></a>

 You can install (or create) any theme you like for Ghost.
 It's 100% open for whatever you want to do with it.
-You can either download an existing theme from <http://marketplace.ghost.org> - or build your own.
+You can either download an existing theme from <http://marketplace.ghost.org> - or [build your own](http://docs.ghost.org/themes/).
 Once you've got a theme you'd like to use - simply click on the "edit" button of your blog on <https://ghost.org/blogs/> and upload the theme .zip here.
 It will be immediately activated on your blog!
 You can do this as many times as you like :)

+You can download the default Ghost theme (Casper) from <https://github.com/TryGhost/Casper>.

 ## Is there FTP support? <a id="ftp-support"></a>
 We don't provide direct access to your blog via FTP, but we've built the infrastructure in a way that you should always be able to get to everything you need without requiring it.